Health Library

 Getting a diagnosis of twin-twin transfusion syndrome is an emotional experience.
 Sometimes decisions about treatment must be made quickly.
 At the Cincinnati Children’s Fetal Care Center, we are here to help.

-Evaluation & Diagnosis of TTTS
+Evaluation and Diagnosis of TTTS

-The Cincinnati Children's Fetal Care Center evaluates, gives a diagnosis, and recommendations for treatment in a one- or two-day visit.
+The Cincinnati Children's Fetal Care Center evaluates, gives a diagnosis, and offers recommendations for treatment in a one- or two-day visit.
 Surgery may take place within a day of the diagnosis.

 When patients come to our center for an evaluation, the first step is to check for the presence of TTTS.
-We use ultrasound, fetal MRI, and fetal echocardiography (a detailed examination of both babies’ hearts by ultrasound) to give more information about the severity of the condition, which helps us recommend a treatment plan if TTTS is confirmed.
+We use ultrasound, fetal MRI and fetal echocardiography (a detailed examination of both babies’ hearts by ultrasound) to give more information about the severity of the condition, which helps us recommend a treatment plan if TTTS is confirmed.

 Staging Twin-Twin Transfusion Syndrome